Botmock/botmock-dialogflow-export/README.md

 - If there is no intent on the connector from the root message to the first message in the Botmock flow, the script creates one and merges into it all utterances from the default Dialogflow Welcome Intent.

+- When using quick replies or suggestion chips in a project, some intent utterances should be designed to exactly match the content of the options in the content block.

 ### Approach to importing

 The script maps input [context](https://cloud.google.com/dialogflow/docs/contexts-input-output) to the path of